 In the spirit of MIT’s mission to advance knowledge, the TLO moves innovations and discoveries from the lab to the marketplace for the benefit of the public and to amplify MIT’s global impact.
 We cultivate an inclusive environment of scientific and entrepreneurial excellence and bridge connections from MIT’s research community to industry and startups by strategically evaluating, protecting, and licensing technology.

-The TLO is seeking current MIT PhD students or Postdocs with a strong interest in technology transfer to join our internship program as marketing interns for the 2018/2019 academic year.
+The TLO is seeking current MIT PhD students with a strong interest in technology transfer to join our internship program as marketing interns for the 2018/2019 academic year.
 The TLO internship program is open to applicants who are US citizens or permanent residents and who have a background in life sciences, physical sciences, or business disciplines.

 The marketing interns work closely with the licensing staff to analyze the commercial potential of early stage technology and craft marketing collateral for potential third party industry developers.

 - Through the course of the year-long program, acquire an introduction to the field of technology transfer, intellectual property management, and marketing

 - Develop a network of professionals in the entrepreneurial ecosystem including interactions with TLO professional staff who have years of industry experience and connections with other researchers who are interested in commercializing scientific technology

 - Acquire marketable skills and learn about other career paths